conradakunga/Blog/_posts/2025-09-20-shuffling-arrays-in-c-net.md

 ## Random Ordering

-The first is to use the [Random](https://learn.microsoft.com/en-us/dotnet/api/system.random?view=net-9.0) object to order the values randomly using [LINQ](https://learn.microsoft.com/en-us/dotnet/csharp/linq/), and project that into a new array.
+The first is to use the [Random](https://learn.microsoft.com/en-us/dotnet/api/system.random?view=net-9.0) object to order the values randomly using [LINQ](https://learn.microsoft.com/en-us/dotnet/csharp/linq/), and [project](https://learn.microsoft.com/en-us/dotnet/csharp/linq/standard-query-operators/projection-operations) that into a new `array`.

 Like so: